Nexfinity/CakeyBot-Wiki/en/core/setup-premium.md

 2. Login by clicking the login button (either the 'arrow' button in the nav bar or the login buttons on the premium page).
 3. Click the user profile dropdown menu in the top-right nav bar (will have your profile picture and username)
 4. Click "Manage Subscriptions" in that dropdown.
-5. Find the subscription you want to manage and click the red "Cancel" button.
+5. Find the subscription you want to manage (Server Premium, Custom Bot and Cakey Personal all appear here) and click the red "Cancel" button.
 6. Follow the on screen instructions to finish the cancelation.